KC3Kai/KC3Kai/README.md

 If you're still not seeing the latest version as it is claimed on the KC3改 introduction page, you can force to update Chrome Extensions by going to `chrome://extensions/`, tick "*Developer mode*" and a button saying "*Update extensions now*" will appear.

 #### Other Chromium-based Browsers
 If you're not using Google Chrome, and prefer to use [another Chromium-based browser](http://en.wikipedia.org/wiki/Chromium_%28web_browser%29%23Other_browsers_based_on_Chromium) such as Comodo Dragon, Rockment, Opera, etc, you can request a `.crx` file on [Issues Tracker](https://github.com/dragonjet/KC3Kai/issues), name it "*CRX Request*", and mark it with "*help wanted*" label.
-There are not fully supported browsers though, you may attempt to use the `.crx` file but there's no guaranteed help.
+They are not fully supported browsers though, you may attempt to use the `.crx` file but there's no guaranteed help.

 ## Features